- Aerosol generating procedures (AGPs) in neonates

 Helen Mactier, on behalf of the BAPM Executive Committee

 COVID-19 seems generally to be a fairly minor illness in young infants and may be asymptomatic.
 Infected infants will, however, be potentially infectious.
 Concerns that illness might be more severe in preterm or otherwise immune compromised babies have not been realised to date, with no deaths attributable to SARS-CoV-2 reported in neonates in the UK between March and April 20204.
-The risk of staff becoming infected within the neonatal unit (NNU) is not known; potential sources of infection include parents and other staff members as well as babies.
-There is currently no published report of SARS-CoV-2 transmission within a NNU setting.
+The risk of staff and/or babies becoming infected within the neonatal unit (NNU) is extremely rare if appropriate hygiene precautions are practised.45

 The risk of transmitting SARS-CoV-2 infection is increased by aerosol generating procedures (AGPs); this has particular relevance in neonatal settings, where CPAP and high flow oxygen therapies are commonly used.
 While it is generally accepted that the combination of low or undetectable viral load and small tidal volumes makes AGPs in the first day of life very low risk, early in the pandemic we supported national guidance that aerosol PPE (including a FFP3 mask and eye protection) be utilised whenever a baby born to a symptomatic mother with suspected or confirmed COVID-19 required resuscitation.
 We included any airway suctioning, including mouth and pharynx, as a potential AGP.

 The outcomes for pregnant women hospitalised with severe SARS-CoV-2 infection in the UK have recently been described2; depending on local prevalence, many more asymptomatic women may be SARS-CoV-2 positive at delivery6.
 As the prevalence of infection increases, individual Trusts’ policies for PPE may change – you are advised to follow local and/or network guidance.